dailydotdev/daily/README.md

 * [daily-apps](https://github.com/dailydotdev/daily-apps) - Monorepo with all the frontend related projects since Daily 2.0 (the previous name before daily.dev) — Vue components library, API encapsulation library, daily.dev extension and everything related to frontend.

 * [daily-go](https://github.com/dailydotdev/daily-go) - Progressive web app (PWA) called **Daily Go** for mobile devices.
-It comes with a story like interface, called **toilet mode**.
+It comes with a story-like interface, called **toilet mode**.
 You can also manage your bookmarks on it.

 ### 🏗 Backend

 * [daily-api](https://github.com/dailydotdev/daily-api) - A monolith API service, being slowly split apart to different services.
-It manages content related data such as posts, feeds, tags, etc.
+It manages content-related data such as posts, feeds, tags, etc.
 * [daily-redirector](https://github.com/dailydotdev/daily-redirector) - Service for redirecting visitors from daily.dev custom links to the original link.
-* [daily-gateway](https://github.com/dailydotdev/daily-gateway) - API gateway which receives all traffic and forward it to the relevant services after authenticating and authorizing the request.
+* [daily-gateway](https://github.com/dailydotdev/daily-gateway) - API gateway which receives all traffic and forwards it to the relevant services after authenticating and authorizing the request.
 * [daily-monetization](https://github.com/dailydotdev/daily-monetization) - Serving ads from different providers including CodeFund, BuySellAds and self-hosted campaigns.
 * [daily-functions](https://github.com/dailydotdev/daily-functions) - Monorepo with Cloud Functions which mostly take care of ingesting new content but also web push and others.